moliver28/research-handbook/content/handbook/enterprise-data/platform/feast/_index.md

 ### Defining Data Sources and feature trasnsformations

-There are two ways of accomplishing this:
+There are two ways of accomplishing this

 #### Using scaffold queries (old method - less efficient for bigger tables)